top of page

 In addition to the common sand lines, there are the slant lines and diagonal tracks.

-Using named sand lines improves accuracy, precision, as well as the ability to call out specific markers that riders use during moves or formations.
+Using named sand lines improves accuracy, and precision, as well as the ability to call out specific markers that riders use during moves or formations.

 Lines Explained